Do you want to find out about Chinese culture and traditions?

 Some men will spit in trash cans, while others will spit on the ground right in front of you.

-As a foreigner, you’ll find this unsavory.
+As a foreigner, you’ll find this custom unsavory.
 But remember, every culture has its own idea of ‘normal’.

 For example, blowing your nose into a handkerchief and stuffing it back into your pocket is considered disgusting by many in Chinese society.